russmoro/rmsumst/README.md

 How to install it in R:

-To install the package in R execute this line:
+To install the package in R execute this line (note: you need to have the package "devtools" installed beforehand):

     devtools::install_github("russmoro/rmsumst")

-Note: you need to have the package "devtools" installed beforehand.

 Description: